seetho/crc/README.md

 History
 =======
+2021-01-31 (r5.5.1)
+    Tested CRC-15/CAN LUT.
+    Corrected some typos and improved some descriptions.

 2021-01-30
     Generated LUTs for CRC-4/ITU G.704, CRC-5/ITU G.704, CRC-5/USB,
     CRC-16/CCITT and some small test codes to verify them.